 Amount: Up to 50% Tuition can be awarded.
-Only pertains to the FIRST Semester
+Only pertains to the FIRST Semester studies at Bethesda University, rather than attending other university programs.
+The Scholarship Committee will screen and award candidates with at least a 3.3 GPA.

 Who: Bethesda Undergraduate Alumni